Swork91/Procrastination-Racer/README.md

 ### Sprint 2 Plan
 * Lap times recorded
 * Lap times saved to high score.
+* Can load high score data.
 * Obstacles in road to avoid.
-* Can load high score data.
+* Game timer starts when player is ready.
+(3, 2, 1, GO!)

 ### Sprint 3 Plan(final):
 * Car feel like an actual car (not a block shuffling around).